 We'll also show you how you can become a fully licensed teacher through our dual-degree or graduate MAT programs without breaking the bank.
 Tuition costs for the graduate year are significantly reduced through internships at local schools while you attend evening courses on our North Haven Campus.
 In lieu of a salary, teaching interns have their tuition reduced, paid to the university by the school district.

 Exceeding the highest standards in public education

-All programs in the School of Education are accredited by the National Council for Accreditation for Teacher Education (NCATE), and by the Connecticut State Department of Education.
+Programs within the School of Education accredited by the National Council for Accreditation for Teacher Education (NCATE), and by the Connecticut State Department of Education (CSDE) are as follows:

-School of Education graduates earn exceptionally high scores on licensure examinations required for certification both within and outside the state of Connecticut, including the Praxis II tests for special educators, and elementary and secondary teacher candidates, as well as the Connecticut Administrator Test (CAT), which will be transitioning to the Educational Leadership: Administration and Supervision (ELAS) test taken by the candidates in the Sixth-Year Diploma in Educational Leadership program.
+School of Education graduates earn exceptionally high scores on licensure examinations required for certification both within and outside the state of Connecticut, including the Praxis II tests for elementary and secondary MAT candidates, as well as the Connecticut Administrator Test (CAT), taken by the candidates in the Sixth-Year Diploma in Educational Leadership (EDL) program.

 On average, over the past four years, our candidates have outperformed both state and national average for Praxis II, Foundations of Reading, and CAT licensure exams.